 Lotus Mahal was the place where the queens used to live in summers.
 It had a typical corridor structure to keep the palace cool.
 There was some canal routed through the palace to give the water cooling.
 It adorned a lovely feminine pink color.
 And for a minute if you close your eyes and let your eyes imagine all the grandeur it would have had in its hay days.
 You would be lost in the lost glory of the place.

-Close to it were the place where elephants were kept and the guard’s quarters.
+Close to it was the place where elephants were kept and the guard’s quarters.
 There are a few Muslim monuments also there, but we could see them while passing by only.

 Vittala Temple – Stone Chariot and Musical Pillars

 The Market that traded precious metals

 There are small carvings of Ganesha on various boulders, giving a feeling on an unfinished task that some artist had started working on.
 The market had a typical design of a long corridor supported by pillars on both the sides.
 It is said that these markets were there to trade in the precious metals like Gold and silver along with diamonds etc. Believe me looking at those long barren corridors today, it is difficult to imagine that these places were once stuffed with jewels.

 My first association of the place Hampi was with King Krishnadevaraya and Tenali Ram.
 One of his Ashta-Diggajas, whose numerous stories of wisdom I had read in my childhood.
 But surprisingly there was no monument that was associated with him.
 The guide said Tenali Ram was from Andhra.
 Probably that is why no one has remembered to keep his monuments intact.
 But he lived in Hampi was a definite given.